maoberlehner/markus-oberlehner-net/content/blog/how-to-use-graphql-with-vue-apollo-components-and-netlify-functions.md

 date = "2019-01-20T04:56:56+02:00"
 title = "How to Use GraphQL with Vue Apollo Components and Netlify Functions" description = "Learn how to set up a GraphQL endpoint with Netlify Functions and how to use Vue Apollo Components to fetch data in a declarative manner." intro = "Although I've already experimented a little bit with GraphQL, especially how to integrate GraphQL in a Vuex powered application, I never took the time to delve into the details.
-In todays article we'll build a simple example application using Apollo Components..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue"]
+In today's article we'll build a simple example application using Apollo Components..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue"]